LCrawford13/pendulum/README.md

 ## Usage

 It's best to run via an IDE, any python supported IDE will work.
-When running, the animation will appear in a new window.
-However, this is not ideal, as the pop-up window currently runs the animation too slowly, it's best to save it as an mp4 instead, which has no such issues.
+When running, the animation will appear in a new window and/or it can be saved as an mp4 file.

 The file to run is src/main.py, it has a text-based user interface, or if desired, you can just change the values in an editor.

 Running from the terminal can be done, via `poetry run py src/main.py`, run from the root.
 However, if saving the animation to a file, then the pop-up window with the animation fails to appear, while if not saving to a file, the pop-up window will appear but the terminal will hang, meaning you will have to restart the terminal to run the program again.
-It should be noted that the pop-up window has the same issues that running from an IDE has.

 Picture of animation pop-up window: